Your Rates, Your Voice

 Pegging increases to inflation ensures predictability and fairness.
 With new suburbs and holiday homes already adding to the revenue base, Mossel Bay can afford to align with inflation without sacrificing service delivery.
 Ratepayers deserve stability—not the uncertainty of political projects driving their bills higher year after year.

-Mossel Bay has historically prided itself on being a financially healthy city.
-Growth in property developments and limited-use holiday homes brought in strong revenue while keeping rates affordable.
+Mossel Bay has historically been regarded as a financially healthy municipality.
+Growth in property developments and limited-use holiday homes expanded the revenue base while helping to keep rates and service charges relatively affordable for residents.

 We propose a framework to restore balance: